StupidRepo/PPGModCompiler/README.md

 # PPGModCompiler
 An open-sourced version of the People Playground Mod Compiler ("PPGMC" or "PPGModCompiler").
 **People Playground (PPG) and PPGMC was made by Studio Minus (https://studiominus.nl)**

-## THIS IS A WIP I HAVEN'T FINISHED IT YET LOL

 # Sources
 * 95% code from dnSpy (on PPGModCompiler.dll from game)
 * 5% code from Visual Studio's Assembly Explorer thingy